andrelucianis/todos-django-react/DEVLOG.md

 ```

 I've decided to use [shadcn/ui](https://ui.shadcn.com/) for the components, both because it looks good and I wanted to try it.

+## Adding pages

+Then, I've created the register/login pages, and finally the todos page, where the user can do CRUD operations on todos and categories.